rdkcentral/rdkservices/docs/developerguide/PluginJSONfile.md

 # 3. Plugin Json API Spec

-This JSON file provides the API spec for the plugin.
-This uses JSON Schema [https://json-schema.org/](https://json-schema.org/).

-## For example:
-- Create **FooPlugin.json**.
+Create **FooPlugin.json**.
 This JSON file provides the API spec for **FooPlugin**.

-- This API spec is used to generate the JSON data and enum classes used for JSON-RPC.
+This API spec is used to generate the JSON data and enum classes used for JSON-RPC.

-- This API spec is also used to generate plugin documentation that is hosted on the [RDK Services Documentaion wiki](https://rdkcentral.github.io/rdkservices/#/README).
+This API spec is also used to generate plugin documentation that is hosted on the [RDK Services Documentaion wiki](https://rdkcentral.github.io/rdkservices/#/README).

 Refer [FooPlugin.json](FooPlugin/FooPlugin.json)